remotestorage/django-remotestorage/README.md

 * [Django](http://djangoproject.com)
 * [Django OAuth 2.0 Server App (oauth2app)](http://hiidef.github.com/oauth2app/)
-* (optinal, recommended) [South](http://south.aeracode.org) - for automated
+* (optional, recommended) [South](http://south.aeracode.org) - for automated
 	database schema updates

-Note that various interfaces of the app use some external resources, like [Twitter Bootstrap] (http://twitter.github.com/bootstrap/) CSS file (served from bootstrapcdn.com) and [remoteStorage.js] (https://github.com/unhosted/remoteStorage.js), which can be served from local URLs, if available in STATIC_ROOT.
+Various interfaces of the app use some external resources, like [Twitter Bootstrap] (http://twitter.github.com/bootstrap/) CSS file (served from bootstrapcdn.com) and [remoteStorage.js] (https://github.com/unhosted/remoteStorage.js), which can be served from local URLs, if available in STATIC_ROOT.
 See "Customization / Interfaces" for details.

 ### Deployment / configuration